GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/secretmanager.md

 To begin using this class, you may inject an instance of the class using `@Autowired` after adding the starter dependency to your project.

-Note that you should add `spring.config.import=sm://` in your `application.properties` file to enable `SecretManagerTemplate` bean creation.

 ``` java
 @Autowired